Canaccord Genuity (:) Given Average Recommendation of “” by Analysts

-Shares of Canaccord Genuity (:) have received a consensus recommendation of “N/A” from the zero analysts that are covering the company, MarketBeat reports.
+Shares of Canaccord Genuity (:) have been given a consensus rating of “N/A” by the zero ratings firms that are currently covering the firm, Marketbeat.com reports.

 Canaccord Genuity Company Profile